butttcoin/TradingCompetitionAirdrop/readme.md

 ### What are the requirements for this airdrop ?
 1. RETWEET AND SAY NOTHING!
 Any retweets that contain things such as "good project", "nice", "will moon", and so on... will be considered a cheat.
 Do not write a single letter!

 2. E-mail your Twitter @ account where we can see the retweet, as well as your ETH address.
+We will not accept e-mails that do not have these two together.
+Furthermore, please do not try to send duplicates it simply won't work.

-3. You must retweet directly from our Twitter page (@0xbutt) and we must be able to see it listed on an original tweet.
+3. You must retweet directly from our Twitter page (@0xbutt) and we must be able to see it listed on an original tweet and not someone else's re-tweet.

 -Any mistakes would mean that there is either some automatization involved or that you have blindly retweeted without caring about this project.
-Sorry, no tokens will be given, except our deepest gratitude for a retweet.
+Sorry, no tokens will be given, except for our deepest gratitude for a retweet.